juliarose/tf2-price/README.md

     weapons: 0,
 };

-assert_eq!(
 // Multiply by an integer.
-    golden_pan * 2,
-    Currencies {
-        keys: 6000,
-        weapons: 0,
-    },
-);
-assert_eq!(
+let doubled = golden_pan * 2; // Currencies { keys: 6000, weapons: 0 }

-    // Multiply by a floating point number. golden_pan * 2.5,
+// Multiply by a floating point number. let multiplied = golden_pan * 2.5; // Currencies { keys: 7500, weapons: 0 }
-    Currencies {
-        keys: 7500,
-        weapons: 0,
-    },
-);
-assert_eq!(

 // Add another currencies.
-    golden_pan + Currencies {
+let with_weapons = golden_pan + Currencies {
     keys: 0,
     weapons: 2,
-    },
-    Currencies {
-        keys: 3000,
+}; // Currencies { keys: 3000, weapons: 2 }
-        weapons: 2,
-    },
-);
 ```

 In release builds in Rust, integers pose the risk of [overflowing](https://en.wikipedia.org/wiki/Integer_overflow).
-While, this behaviour is [not considered unsafe](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html#integer-overflow), it is problematic.
+While, this behavior is [not considered unsafe](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html#integer-overflow), it is problematic.
 This crate uses [saturating arithmetic](https://en.wikipedia.org/wiki/Saturation_arithmetic) for integer arithmetic and also provides methods for checking for overflow (using methods such as [`checked_from_weapons`](https://docs.rs/tf2-price/latest/tf2_price/struct.Currencies.html#method.checked_from_weapons)).
 Any method which is fallible will check for overflows.

-Due to the vast size of 64-bit integers (max value 9,223,372,036,854,775,807), worries about reaching their bounds are generally unnecessary.

 ### Floating Point Precision